Gerry Baker: National team

 Baker held dual US and British citizenship, and when it became apparent that he would not be selected for Scotland or England, he elected to make himself available for the US team.
 He joined the US as it began qualifying matches for the 1970 FIFA World Cup.
-His first caps came in a 4–2 World Cup qualifying loss to Canada on 17 October 1968.
-Over the next month, Baker started six games with the US on 2 November 1968, he scored two goals in a 6–2 qualification victory over Bermuda.
+His first cap came in a 4–2 World Cup qualifying loss to Canada on 17 October 1968.
+Over the next month, Baker started six games with the US.
+On 2 November 1968 he scored two goals in a 6–2 qualification victory over Bermuda.
 His last game with the US came in a 1–0 loss to Haiti on 11 May 1969.
 That loss put the US out of contention for a spot in the finals.

 Coaching

 In 1970, Baker entered the managerial ranks at Margate when he was hired as the club's player-manager.
 He remained in this position until he left the club in September 1971.
 He later managed the Coventry Collier team in 1979–80.